 Export air freight security

-New security screening requirements for exports are nearly here.
-Are you prepared?
+New international screening requirements for exports are now in effect

-Please note that new screening requirements will apply to any freight that is intended for uplift on or after 1 March 2019 irrespective of when it is lodged.
+Please note that new screening requirements apply to any international freight that is intended for uplift from 1 March 2019.

 You’ll find all the information you need in our frequently asked questions.